This is Part 5 of our UI Design in Practice Series

 For a more dramatic effect, use your accent color as the background of the emphasized section and adjust the colors of your content within this section for higher contrast.

-If you want to dive deeper into this topic signup to our newsletter and to get the heads up about our Product Design UI/UX master course coming soon!
+If you want to dive deeper into this topic, check out our Product Design UI/UX Master Course!

 Find this article helpful?
-Get more content and free courses by signing up to our newsletter!
+Get more content and free courses by signing up to our newsletter below!